 It’s almost over for XO Communications.
 According to this article, XO is weighing a takeover bid by Carl Icahn, and it may file for bankruptcy soon.
-More telling to me is that XO filed its annual report with the SEC; in it, the accounting firm said it has “substantial doubt about (XO’s) ability to continue as a going concern.”
-I understand those to be code words meaning the company is near death. […] continuedRead more
+More telling to me is that XO filed its annual report with the SEC; in it, the accounting firm said it has “substantial doubt about (XO’s) ability to continue as a going concern.” […] continuedRead more

 If you’re trying to catch up on the copyright wars, here’s an article that does a wonderful job of summarizing all of the issues and how the different players stand.
 Copy-protected CDs, the death of Internet radio, the DMCA, digital TV, digital rights management – all discussed in a straightforward way. […] continuedRead more